johnramsden/zectl/docs/BUILDING.md

 make DESTDIR="release/" install
 ```

-The files can no be copied to the system locations.
+The files can now be copied to the system locations.